MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/index.md

 * [T-SQL](./t-sql.md) - For information on the T-SQL query language as implemented by Azure Data Explorer.

-* [KQL over TDS](./tdskql.md) - For information on executing native KQL queries via TDS endpoints.
+* [KQL over TDS](./tdskql.md) - Learn about executing native KQL queries via TDS endpoints.

 * [MS-TDS clients and Kusto](./clients.md) - For examples of how to use Azure Data Explorer from well-known clients that use MS-TDS/T-SQL.